chef-boneyard/chef-rfc/new/community_guidelines.md

 * **Community Advocates** may be assigned for each area where the community convenes online (IRC, email list, GitHub, etc.).
 Advocates are responsible for helping enforce the community guidelines.
 * A **Community Member** is anyone who participates with the community whether in-person or via online channels.
 Community members are responsible for following the community guidelines, suggesting updates to the guidelines when warranted, and helping enforce community guidelines.

-Community Advocates must be agreed on by the community while the Decider retains veto power.
-Create a pull request against this document to volunteer as a community advocate for a particular area.
+Community Advocates must be agreed on by the community:  a simple majority of other advocates must approve.
+The Decider retains veto power.
+Create a pull request against this document to volunteer or nominate someone as a community advocate for a particular area.
+Create a pull request against this document to propose an area that needs coverage.

 #### Procedure for Incident Handling